onep1xel/TheAccessAgency/content/about-us.md

     subtext:
     color: # dark light muted
     background: ""
-    image: /images/tiles/bg-Gold-Coast.jpg
+    image: /images/tiles/bg-expertise-ryan-presenting.jpg
-    alt: a dark green tinted silhouette of a wheelchair user
+    alt: a dark green tinted collage of Ryan presenting in front of a crowd

   - heading: Lived
     text: experience of disability.
 CEO Ryan is a wheelchair user dedicated to making change.